karatelabs/karate/karate-core/README.md

 * [Android and iOS mobile support](https://github.com/intuit/karate/issues/743) via [Appium](http://appium.io)
 * Seamlessly mix API and UI tests within the same script, for example [sign-in using an API](https://github.com/intuit/karate#http-basic-authentication-example) and speed-up your tests
 * Use the power of Karate's [`match`](https://github.com/intuit/karate#prepare-mutate-assert) assertions and [core capabilities](https://github.com/intuit/karate#features) for UI assertions
-* Simple [retry and polling](#retry) based "wait" strategy, no need to wade through esoteric concepts such as "implicit waits"
+* Simple [retry and polling](#retry) strategy, no need to graduate from any test-automation university to understand the difference between "implicit waits", "explicit waits" and "fluent waits" :)
 * Simpler, [elegant, and *DRY* alternative](#locator-lookup) to the so-called "Page Object Model" pattern
 * Carefully designed [fluent-API](#chaining) to handle common combinations such as a [`submit()` + `click()`](#submit) action
 * Elegant syntax for typical web-automation challenges such as waiting for a [page-load](#waitforurl-instead-of-submit) or [element to appear](#waitfor)